matt-lewton9/Portfolio-Website/_design/wrappieScrappie.md

 <figcaption class="articleCaption">Wrappie Scrappie!</figcaption>
 </div>

 Wrappie Scrappie is an L1 high powered rocket with a homemade fiberglass airframe and fins to learn composite manufacturing techniques, which I documented in <a href="https://mattlewton.me/2022/07/03/fiberglass.html" class="link" target="_blank" rel="noopener noreferrer">latest projects</a>.
 It is 35" tall, has a 2" diameter, and weighs 550 grams without a motor.
-Wrappie was designed in OpenRocket for aero design and flight simulations, as well as Solidworks for structures.
+Wrappie was designed in OpenRocket for aero design and flight simulations, and Solidworks for structures CAD.

-I will be flying Wrappie Scrappie this fall with a G78 motor to 2,000 ft this fall, then to 4,000 ft with an H class motor for my L1 NAR certification
+I plan to fly Wrappie Scrappie this fall with a G78 motor to 2,000 ft this fall, then to 4,000 ft with an H95 motor for my L1 NAR certification

 Wrappie Scrappie uses two bulkheads to connect three 8" fiberglass tubes.
-Avionics are sealed in the 3d printed nose cone, and the motor is housed in a replaceable motor housing, which allows for motors of different diameters and lengths to be flown in this rocket.
+Avionics are sealed in the 3d printed nose cone, and the motor is housed in a replaceable custom motor casing, which screws into the lower connector.
+This allows for motors of different diameters and lengths to be flown in this rocket.

 <div class="imgCptnBox" style="text-align:center;float:none">
 <img src="{{ "assets/images/wrappieCad.png" | relative_url }}" class="articleImgMain" style="min-width: 90%;min-height: 100%">